‘An explosion of growth’: Wichita PD on mental health calls, taxing on officers

-Mental health calls are on the rise and the Wichita Police Department says this is taxing on its officers.
+WICHITA, Kan.
+(KSNW) – Mental health calls are on the rise, and the Wichita Police Department says this is taxing on its officers.

 Now, they are working on making some changes.